mstiehr-dev/data_dedup/README.md

-#*currently broken - new deadline 29/1/15*
+#*Status - Ready to use!*

 ##description
 + files are cut in blocks of 512 byte
 + unique blocks are stored in a huge dump file and organized in a central index journal
-+ deduplicated file is represented by a text file containing indices of the original blocks
++ deduplicated file is represented by a binary file containing indices of the original blocks

 ##dependencies
 + **GNU/Linux**